shtoporrr/python-project-50/README.md

 ## Features

 - Supports JSON and YAML formats
+- Recursive comparison of nested structures
-- Shows differences in a structured format
+- Shows differences in a structured stylish format
+- Modular architecture with separate diff building and formatting
 - Simple and easy to use

 ## Installation